schotanp/climate-change-fall2022/assignment-instructions/a2-climate-data.md

 	- JAS =  average of: July, Aug, Sep
 	- OND =  average of: Oct, Nov, Dec
 	- Annual =  average of all months for the year
 - For each grouped period, calculate a two-sample t-test to test whether the mean temperatures (i.e. seasonal and annual) over the past 40 years of available data is significantly different than that from before.
 Use a significance value of 𝛼 = 0.05.
+See the [additional tips](#91-additional-tips) section for more guidance on the t-test formula.
 - Your final table should be structured in the following manner:
 	- 5 Columns: ```| JFM | AMJ | JAS | OND | Annual |```
 	- 3 Rows: